 Scope creep without variation:

 You quote "Replace tap, $380" and the client asks "Oh, while you're there, could you also reposition the sink and fix the under-cabinet leak?"
 If you do this without updating the quote, you're working for free.
-The right move is simple: "Sure, let me have a look at those.
+The right move: "Sure, let me have a look at those.
 I'll send you a variation quote for the extra work."
 This protects you and the client because they know what the extra costs.

 Not following up on quotes: